bcheights/bcheights-frontend/README.md

 ## Setup Project

+### Pre-Requisites:

+Need NPM & Node installed.
+If you don't have it installed go here: https://nodejs.org/en/ (Install the LTS version).
+NPM is bundled with the Node installation.

 ### Setup Virtual Environment

 If you don't have virtualenv installed then run `pip install virtualenv` in the terminal.